TencentARC/ARC-Hunyuan-Video-7B/README.md

 We also provide access to the model via API, which is supported by [vLLM](https://github.com/vllm-project/vllm).
 For details, please refer to the [documentation](https://arc.tencent.com/zh/document/ARC-Hunyuan-Video-7B).

 We release two versions: one is V0, which only supports video description and summarization in Chinese; the other is the version consistent with the model checkpoint and the one described in the paper, which is capable of multi-granularity timestamped video captioning and summarization, open-ended video question answering, temporal video grounding, and video reasoning (It supports Chinese and English videos and particularly excels at Chinese).
+For videos longer than 5 minutes, we only support structured descriptions.
+We process these videos in 5-minute segments and use an LLM to integrate the inference results.

 If you only need to understand and summarize short Chinese videos, we recommend using the V0 version.